Gogoro/hetzner-kubernetes-cluster-with-load-balancers/README.md

 ### Setup Load Balancers
 Navigate to [./load-balancers](./load-balancers/) and follow the instructions in the README.md file.
 This will set up your loda balancers so the first master node can be installed with the right routes later.

-### Prepare the Worker Nodes
+### Prepare the root servers
-Navigate to [./worker-nodes](./worker-nodes/) and follow the instructions in the README.md file.
+Navigate to [./root-servers](./root-servers/) and follow the instructions in the README.md file.
 This will set up your worker nodes so they are ready to be added to the cluster later.

 ### Install Kubernetes
 Navigate to [./kubernetes](./kubernetes/) and follow the instructions in the README.md file.
 This will install Kubernetes on your master nodes and worker nodes.